jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 manner.
 Eating ice cream is considered so antithetical to your main goal that it is not allowed.
 Fortunately, I am not on weight watchers.

+So you might have interdictions on things that are just directly opposed to your development of a person.
 Then there are things that in themselves may not be directly opposed to your goals, but interfere with achieving them in other ways.
 For instance, in my twenties I knew people who have tried to cut back on alcohol, and to assist themselves in that goal, have actually made the decision to cut back socializing with certain friends.
 Why?
 Because hanging out with those friends always resulted in a night of alcohol-fueled stupidity.
 Or supposing you have decided you want to improve your mood.
 You may give up alcohol if drinking makes you depressed.
 Or you may give up ice cream if your depression triggers a binge-eating ice cream episode, leading to more depression.

 So it's pretty common to set interdictions for oneself.

 Now this isn't necessarily where you _start_, is it?
-Supposing one resolves to become a better person; say, you want to increase your courage.
+Supposing one resolves to become more corageous, for instance.
 You're going to come up with a list of things to do to improve courage... say, maybe a) take one new risk a day; b) pick up a hobby that will increase exposure to something you'd normally be afraid of doing; c) maybe get a little therapy to help; and so on.
 You aren't going to pick up a list of things *not* to do.
 That seems entirely besides the point.

-Even if your resolution is to "give up something"; e.g. the interdiction itself is the resolution, you probably aren't going to be successful by focusing on that.
+And even if your resolution is to "give up something"; e.g. the interdiction itself is the resolution, you probably aren't going to be successful by focusing on that.
 Instead, what psychologists say is more effective is to pick up an alternate habit and stick with